AmharicDBpedia/GSOC/GSOC25/README.md

   - Run DBpedia extraction with the newly generated mappings.
   - Query the resulting RDF data using SPARQL to ensure correctness and completeness.

+  So far, the first two steps (template retrieval and attribute extraction) have been successfully completed.
 You can find the source code and progress in the following GitHub repository: [Amharic DBpedia Template Mapping Automation](https://github.com/contact-andy/Amharic_DBpedia_Template_Mapping_Automation)

   ### 7. Knowledge Graph Construction